-Powerful new economist.com film examines how we’re working for “The End of Orphanages” in Romania
+Powerful new Economist film examines how we’re working for ‘The End of Orphanages’ in Romania

 Hope and Homes for Children’s work in Romania is central to a hard-hitting new film, released today by The Economist.

-Available here.
-‘The End of Orphanages?’ focuses on the transformation that’s taken place in Romania’s child protection system in recent decades.
+‘The End of Orphanages?’ focuses on the transformation taken place in Romania’s child protection system over recent decades.

 Hope and Homes for Children has played a fundamental part in driving the process of child protection reform in Romania over the last 20 years.
 When we began work there in 1998, over 100,000 children were confined to institutions.
 Today that figure has fallen by more than 90% to less than 7,200.